 Do you remember what that decision was like for your parents to sign up for farming?

-The only things is in ’92 when I got the family records from the National Archives, I found the application form for seasonal leave, and then there were two other follow up letters from the government saying ‘we’re changing the date you can leave and changing the date you have to come back.’
+I found the application form for seasonal leave, and then there were two other follow up letters from the government saying ‘We’re changing the date you can leave and changing the date you have to come back.’
 Because these were seasonal.
 And Idaho had the sugar beets and potatoes.
 I remember helping in the potato harvest.
 Today it’s done by automation, you don’t have to have all the handpicking.
 We had two ways to pick the potatoes.
 One, my mom made kneepads so we could go around on our knees and fill up two bushel baskets into a gunny sack and you set it aside, and you got paid ten cents.
 Of course cost of living in those days was very low.
-And the Okies and Arkies, which is an improper term to use today [laughs], but they were out there, and the migratory workers were working in the fields with us.
+And the Okies and Arkies, which are improper terms to use today [laughs], but they were out there, and the migratory workers were working in the fields with us.
 And they would take a wooden frame tied to their back and they’d hook on the gunny sack, then drag it between their legs and pick up the potatoes until they have a full sack.

 How much per month were your parents paid?